jorhett/scrivener-asciidoc/README.md

 My favorite writing tool is Scrivener http://www.literatureandlatte.com/scrivener.php

-I created a compile format which set up chapter headings correctly with a link target above them as recommended.
-Then I wrote some scripts to process the output from Scrivener to make AsciiDoc in the exact flavor that O'Reilly wanted.
+I created a Scrivener compile format which set up chapter headings correctly with a link target above them as recommended.
+Then I wrote some scripts to process the output from Scrivener compile to make AsciiDoc in the flavor that O'Reilly wanted.

 ## Requirements